 Staff at the Centre for Law and Justice comprise a team of legal experts, criminologists, sociologists and philosophers with comprehensive and diverse backgrounds in research and legal practice, and experience within the criminal justice sector.

 Our staff have extensive legal and policy experience in domestic and international law firms, government departments, non-government organisations, international human rights organisations and community legal centres.

-The Director of the Centre for Law and Justice is Associate Professor Alison Gerard.
+The Director of the Centre for Law and Justice is Professor Mark Nolan.

 In all our teaching and research programs we work closely with legal and criminal justice professionals, as well as Indigenous lawyers, Elders, ACLO's and community organisations, on our curriculum delivery and research impact.

 Our goal is to produce dynamic change makers equipped with the skills to work in all parts of Australia, and for our law program in particular, work in rural and regional areas.